sgros/MIF_NetworkManager/README.md

 # PvD and network namespace aware NetworkManager

 **WARNING: This is a very alpha quality code!
-Use on your onw risk!**
+Use on your own risk!**

 This is a fork of [NetworkManager](http://cgit.freedesktop.org/NetworkManager/NetworkManager/tree/) with added support for provisioning domains as defined by [IETF MIF working group](https://datatracker.ietf.org/wg/mif/charter/).